GerardWassink/SCEPSIS/doc/Langdef.md

 As we have seen, we can define instructions as a combination of subsequent steps in which various [components](./Components.md) of the CPU are ordered to do things and work together.
 We do that by activating [Control Signals](./ControlSignals.md).
 We have also seen an [example](./Example.md) of how this could be done.

 The instructions for SCEPSIS are defined in a language definition file.
-In the scepsis.conf file you can tell the program which language definition you would like to use, so you can make several for yourself.
+In the [scepsis.conf file](../config/scepsis.conf) you can tell the program which language definition you would like to use, so you can make several definition files for yourself.

 Now let's have a look at the syntax of this language definition.